dhduong710/AI-Inosuke/README.md

 ## 1. Data Collection & Preprocessing

-The dataset was collected from multiple sources to replicate the **persona of Inosuke (Kimetsu no Yaiba)** in a natural way.
+The dataset was handwritten and collected from anime, manga to replicate the **persona of Inosuke (Kimetsu no Yaiba)** in a natural way.
 All samples were normalized into the format:

 ```json